GeoscienceAustralia/eo-tides/docs/migration.md

     Update references to `tidal_tag` to `tag_tides`.

+### `pixel_tides` only returns a single array

+The `pixel_tides` function has been updated to only ever return a single array as an output: a high-resolution tide height array matching the resolution of the input `ds` by default, and a low-resolution tide height array if `resample=False`.

+!!! tip "Action required"

+    Update code to handle a single tide height array output from `pixel_tides`, instead of a tuple of high-resolution and low-resolution modelled tide height arrays.

 ### Tide model directory environment variable updated

 The `DEA_TOOLS_TIDE_MODELS` environmental variable has been renamed to `EO_TIDES_TIDE_MODELS`.